Whiteknight/Rosella/README.md

 The libraries built using both methods should both operate identically and should pass all the same tests.
 However, the winxed method may expose additional functionality or build additional winxed-only libraries which the NQP version does not build.
+The NQP method may build libraries which rely on "P6object.pbc", from the Parrot distribution.

 # Component Libraries